-Becoming accustomed to amplification
+3 Becoming accustomed to amplification

-While purchasing a hearing aid is a major step, it is only one step in a process toward more comfortable hearing.
+While purchasing hearing aids is a major step, it is only one step in a process toward more comfortable hearing.
 Successfully adapting to the amplification your hearing aid provides takes time and consistent use.

-You will enjoy more benefits from your ReSound hearing aid by taking the following actions:
+You will enjoy more benefits from your ReSound hearing aids by taking the following actions:

-- Wear the hearing aid regularly in order to get comfortable with using it. - It takes time to get used to a hearing aid.
+- Wear the hearing aids regularly in order to get comfortable with using them - It takes time to get used to hearing aids.
 It may help to begin by wearing your hearing aid for short periods even as little as 15 minutes and then gradually increasing your wearing time.
 In a way, it is no different from adjusting to contact lenses.
-Speak to your hearing care professional, who can design a schedule tailored just for you. - As you get more comfortable with the hearing aid, increase the wearing time and wear your hearing aid in multiple types of listening environments.
+Speak to you hearing care professional, who can design a schedule tailored just for you. - As you get more comfortable with them, increase the wearing time and wear your hearing aids in multiple types of listening environments.

 It may take as long as several months for your brain to get used to all the "new" sounds around you.
-Following these suggestions will give your brain time to learn how to interpret amplification and increase the benefits you get from using a ReSound hearing aid.
+Following these suggestions will give your brain time to learn how to interpret amplification and increase the benefits you get from using ReSound hearing aids.